 Following this, head to the south coast and visit one of Iceland's most beautiful waterfalls, Seljalandsfoss, which you can walk all the way around.
 The towering Skógafoss waterfall is also nearby.
 Further along the coast, stop to admire the black volcanic beach at Reynisfjara, and the dramatic Dyrhólaey rock formations.
 Other sights along the route include the Mýrdalsjökull glacier, which will be on your left-hand side.

-Spend the night in Vík.
+Spend the night at a campsite in Vík village.

-At Skaftafell, hiking enthusiasts will truly be in their element, with plenty of challenging tracks and trails to be found, including one that leads to the beautiful Svartifoss waterfall.
-This fall tumbles down unique basalt columns, which inspired the design of Reykjavik's Hallgrímskirkja church.
+At Skaftafell, hiking enthusiasts will truly be in their element.
+There are plenty of challenging tracks and trails to be found, including one that leads to the beautiful Svartifoss waterfall.
+This fall tumbles down unique basalt columns, which inspired the design of Reykjavík's Hallgrímskirkja church.